chiaszu/roast-my-pic/README.md

 ## API Reference

+### Interactive Documentation
+Visit `http://localhost:3000/apidocs/` for interactive Swagger UI documentation where you can:
+- View all API endpoints with detailed descriptions
+- Test endpoints directly from the browser
+- Upload images and see live responses
+- View request/response schemas and examples

 ### POST `/api/v1/analyze`

 Analyzes an uploaded image and returns a humorous roast.

 **Request:**
 - Method: POST
-- Content-Type: Binary image data
+- Content-Type: Binary image data or multipart/form-data
 - Body: Raw image file (JPEG, PNG, etc.)

 **Response:**